 Lead Battery Facts

 Aside from exhaust pipe emissions, lead batteries have the most detrimental environmental impact of any part of an automobile.
-Every car made today contains approximately 27 pounds of lead - most of which is in the battery1.
-Lead batteries are also widely used for forklifts, golf carts, and for backup power in the computer, solar, and telecommunication industries.
+Every car battery contains approximately 18-20 pounds of lead.1 Lead batteries are also widely used for forklifts, golf carts, and for backup power in the computer, solar, and telecommunication industries.

 Isn't it true that over 90 percent of all batteries are recycled?

-• Although recycling rates for lead batteries are very high, the process can cause a significant amount of lead to be emitted into the environment unless it is done in proper facilities.
-In the developing world, used lead batteries are routinely melted down for scrap in backyards and on the side of roads in urban areas.
+• Although recycling rates for lead batteries are very high in most countries, the process can cause a significant amount of lead to be emitted into the environment unless it is done in proper facilities.
+In the developing world, used lead batteries are routinely melted down for scrap in backyards and on the side of roads.
+Almost all formal “licensed” facilities in most low and middle-income countries for recycling that are highly polluting.

 Are lead emission and exposure standards in the U.S. adequate?

-• The U.S. Environmental Protection Agency (EPA) revised the National Air Quality standard for lead in 2008 with a 10-fold decrease from 1.5 μg/m³ to 0.15 μg/m³.
-However, there are many areas of the U.S. that are not yet in compliance with the standard, which is being phased in through 2016.6 In the U.S. Occupational standards for airborne lead in the workplace have not changed since the 1970s despite a clear understanding of the health effects of lead on adults exposed at relatively low levels.
-Therefore exposures permitted under existing regulatory levels in and around lead battery facilities in the U.S. are still a serious public health concern.
+• The U.S. Environmental Protection Agency (EPA) revised the National Air Quality standard for lead in 2008 with a 10-fold decrease from 1.5 μg/m³ to 0.15 μg/m6.
+California recently lowered the occupational Permissible Exposure Limit (PEL) for lead in air in the workplace to 10 µg/m3.6 However, the federal U.S. OSHA standard for airborne lead in the workplace have not changed since the 1970s despite a clear understanding of the harmful health effects of lead at permissible exposure levels.
+Workers are routinely exposed to harmful levels of lead under existing regulatory levels in lead battery facilities in the U.S. and most other countries.

 Are more lead batteries produced in developing countries to avoid U.S. pollution control laws?

-• Imports of new lead batteries to the U.S. are rising rapidly as primary production and recycling shifts to developing countries with fewer environmental regulations and less enforcement capacity.
-Many imported lead batteries enter the U.S. in new cars, which account for almost half of all new car sales, but even more are imported for the replacement market.7 8 Data from the U.S. International Trade Commission indicates that imports rose more than 71% from 2000 to 2010.
+• Imports of new lead batteries to the U.S. are increasing as primary production and recycling shifts to developing countries with fewer environmental regulations and less enforcement capacity.
+Many imported lead batteries enter the U.S. in new cars, which account for almost half of all new car sales, but even more are imported for the replacement market.7

 Are more batteries being recycled in developing countries to avoid U.S. pollution control laws?

-• Approximately 12% of used lead batteries generated in the U.S. are exported to Mexico and this has been increasing since the U.S. lowered the ambient air quality standard for lead in 2008.
-Exports of used lead batteries from the U.S. to Mexico increased 112% from 2009 to 2010.
-Twice as much lead is exported to Mexico in used lead batteries than is exported in all of the e-waste exported from the U.S.9
+• Mexico is the largest importer of used lead batteries from the U.S. and this has been increasing since the U.S. lowered the ambient air quality standard for lead in 2008.
+Exports of used lead batteries from the U.S. to Mexico increased 23% from 2017 to 2021.

 Are there substitutes for lead batteries?

-• Although there are substitutes for lead batteries, they contain other heavy metals such as nickel, cobalt, manganese, and lithium, which can be difficult to recycle but can also outlast lead batteries.
-These alternatives cost considerably more than lead batteries and also pose significant environmental and health impacts if not carefully manufactured and recycled properly.
+• Although there are substitutes for lead batteries, they contain other heavy metals such as nickel, cobalt, manganese, and lithium which cannot be recycled without significant subsidies, but lithium-ion batteries significantly outlast lead batteries.
+These alternatives cost considerably more than lead batteries and also pose significant environmental and health impacts if not carefully manufactured and disposed of properly.

 Do hybrid and electric cars contain lead batteries?